-The Magical Beatles Museum – Liverpool
+The Liverpool Beatles Museum – Liverpool

 When the Beatles released their debut single Love Me Do in October 1962, I was an eight-year-old junior school pupil and by the time I had reached my sixteenth birthday and left school, The Beatles had officially split!